LeaVerou/lea.verou.me/2023/user-centered-decisions/index.md

 So far we’ve discussed various tradeoffs, so it may be unclear how to use this as a framework to make actual decisions.

-It is important to remember that **decision-making itself *also* involves tradeoffs: adding structure makes it easier to decide, but consumes more time**.
+**Decision-making itself *also* involves tradeoffs: adding structure makes it easier to decide, but consumes more time**.
 To balance this, I tend to favor an iterative approach, adding more precision and structure if the previous step failed to provide enough clarity.
 For simple, uncontroversial decisions, just discussing the three axes can be sufficient, and the cost-benefit of more structure is not worth it.
 But for more complex higher stakes decisions, a more structured approach can pay off.